Neutral Grip Pull Up For A Strong Upper Back

 Correction:

 When you notice back rounding and shoulder rising when you are close to a bar you should take a few steps back.
-Go back a few steps back in a muscle up progression and do easier exercises for a few weeks.
+Go back a few steps back in a pull up progression and do easier exercises for a few weeks.
 You can do inverted rows, band assisted pull ups, and pull up negatives.
 After a few weeks or a month, try to do a pull up again.
 You simply have to improve your strength.
 This takes time.

 Progression / Regression